bibhuty/Codeforces/README.md

 # Codeforces
 This repository contains the solution of the problems of Codeforces.
-All the solutions are generally written in Java.
+All the solutions are generally written in Java & C++.